Shubham1727/Shubham1727.github.io/README.md

 - CSS
 - JavaScript
 - Bootstrap
+- jQuery

+## Features

+- Responsive design
+- Interactive portfolio section
+- Contact form

-## Setup
+## Installation

+To run this website locally, follow these steps:

 1. Clone the repository
-2. Open index.html in your preferred browser
+2. Open the index.html file in your web browser

+## Contributions

+Contributions are welcome!
+If you find a bug or want to suggest an enhancement, please open an issue or submit a pull request.

-## Contact
+## License

-For any inquiries, please email me at [your email address here].
+This project is licensed under the MIT License.